HiPERCAM/hipercam/docs/telescope.rst

 ==========================================

 It is **strongly** recommended that you plot CCD defects during acquisition.
-For ULTRACAM|SPEC we have created defect files ('.dft') for this purpose from flat-field and bias frames.
+We have created defect files ('.dft') for this purpose from flat-field and bias frames; see the note on |rtplot| above.
 Flat-field defects in particular can often be hard to see, during acquistion, especially if the sky is dark.
 Plotting them can help you avoid the worst defects which you only later discover during reduction, when it is too late.
+Note that the format of the defect files has changed from the old ULTRACAM pipeline to the |hiper| one, and you won't be able to use a defect file created under one system on the other.

 Getting reduction going
 =======================